 Most hotels have washers and dryers.

 And we usually deserve a mattress and hot shower between festivals, so we wash clothes then.

-A comfortable pair of boots are a travel staple for me.
+A comfortable pair of boots is a travel staple for me.

 They protect your feet from gross ground funk but also look really cute.

-I also travel with a good wide brim hat and a fun trucker hat for protecting my face from the sun.
+I also travel with a good wide-brim hat and a fun trucker hat to protect my face from the sun.

 I usually don’t pack a ton of accessories because they get tangled in my suitcase.
 I wear my favorite staple pieces every day of the trip.

 How do you layer clothing and jewelry?

 I love layering clothing and jewelry.
 I don’t think there is a wrong way to do it.